Barbara K Luse

 Associate, New York

-Barbara Luse focuses on white collar defense and regulatory enforcement with a particular focus on matters involving the Foreign Corrupt Practices Act (FCPA), international money laundering and the Bank Secrecy Act (BSA) violations, and U.S. Office of Foreign Assets Control (OFAC) sanctions.
+Barbara K. Luse focuses on white collar defense and regulatory enforcement with a particular focus on matters involving the Foreign Corrupt Practices Act (FCPA), international money laundering and Bank Secrecy Act (BSA) violations, and U.S. Office of Foreign Assets Control (OFAC) sanctions.
 Barbara also focuses on regulatory enforcement and corporate transactions with a particular emphasis on cryptocurrencies, decentralized finance (DeFi), and blockchain technology.
 Barbara has extensive experience in art law related matters including fraud, stolen and illegally exported art and antiquities, and restitution.
 Prior to joining Cohen & Gresser, Barbara practiced with John Cahill at Cahill Partners LLP in New York, where she focused on a wide range of art law issues including fraud, insurance litigation, valuation, and restitution.
 Previously, she worked at Loyens & Loeff in Brussels, Belgium.

 Barbara is a graduate of Fordham University School of Law and she earned her undergraduate degree from Princeton University.